9nut/IDRIS-OS-for-Atari-ST/README.md

 # Idris OS for the Atari ST
-This repo contains Whitesmiths Ltd (now defunct) Idris OS version 3.12 for the Atari ST.
+This repo contains the 3.5" floppy disk images of the Whitesmiths Ltd (now defunct) Idris OS version 3.12 for the Atari ST.

 The porting work was done by **David M. Stanhope** at Computer Tools (also defunct), in 1986.
-He also ported MIT's X Windows 10R4 to the ST. The work included ST specific device drivers as well as pseudo drivers to support networking (e.g. sockets, select).
+He also ported MIT's X Windows (X10 R4) to the ST. The work included ST specific device drivers as well as pseudo drivers to support networking (e.g. sockets, select).

 ## Distribution Manifest